sometxdude/ticktick-mcp/README.md

 ## Authentication with Dida365

+[滴答清单 - Dida365](https://dida365.com/home) is China version of TickTick, and the authentication process is similar to TickTick.
+Follow these steps to set up Dida365 authentication:

 1. Register your application at the [Dida365 Developer Center](https://developer.dida365.com/manage)
    - Set the redirect URI to `http://localhost:8000/callback`
    - Note your Client ID and Client Secret